top of page

 Queer Migrations is a community arts festival foregrounding the complex intersections of queerness and migration - how bodies, identities, and stories move across borders, seas, and generations.

-Taking place from July 9th - August 9th across Royal Museums Greenwich, Firepit Art Gallery and PARKSfest 2025, the festival centres the experiences of queer people who have journeyed, fled, or resettled, often in search of safety, freedom, or belonging.
+This multidisciplinary group exhibition centres the experiences of queer people who have journeyed, fled, or resettled, often in search of safety, freedom, or belonging.

-By highlighting the resilience and creativity of queer migrants—past and present—Queer Migrations invites audiences and attendees to consider how histories of movement shape queer life today.
-Through performances, workshops, and community-led events, Queer Migrations asks us to reflect on what it means to move — and to be moved — as queer people in a world shaped by borders.
+This exhibition asks us to reflect on what it means to move - and to be moved - as queer people in a world shaped by borders.

-Supported by Royal Greenwich Festivals
+Supported by The Royal Borough of Greenwich, Royal Greenwich Festivals and

 Queer Migrations Exhibiting Artists: